Bashorun407/differentProjects/README.md

 # Excel File Reader
 This repository keeps track of different projects in different branches

-This project was written to read excel files.
+However, this project was written mainly to read excel files.
 The project was written entirely in Java.
 It is open to corrections and modifications for optimum performance.